light156/multi-ancestry-COJO/README.md

 ## Building from Source

-If you’d like to compile `manc_cojo` yourself or make local modifications, you can build it directly from the command line.
-The following examples show minimal working commands for **Linux** and **macOS**.
+If you’d like the fastest performance or plan to modify the code, clone the repository and build it yourself from the command line.
+Below are simple example commands for **Linux** and **macOS**.

 > **Requirements**
 > - A C++11-compatible compiler (`GCC ≥ 4.8.1` or `Clang ≥ 3.3`)
 > - Optional: OpenMP for multithreading (default on Linux; not included with Apple Clang)
+> - If you require Windows compatibility, please contact us and we are happy to help.

 ### Linux